 The immune system is our body’s natural defence system that protects us from many pathogens including bacteria, viruses, fungi, and protozoa.
 Lately, there has been an increase in support for maintaining a healthy immune system.
 For your own health and the health of those around you, it’s important to have a healthy immune system.
 There are a number of naturally occurring vitamins and minerals that support our immunity.
 New research shows that Vitamin D supplements may help to boost your immune system.
-Vitamin C, Zinc and Iron have long been established in their role in supporting a healthy immune system.
+Vitamin C, Zinc and Iron have long been established in their role of supporting a healthy immune system.

 What is your immune system and how does it work?

-The immune system is made up of innate immune defences, the ones that we are born with, and adaptive immune defences, the ones we acquire during our lifetime.
+The immune system is made up of innate immune defences, the ones that we are born with and adaptive immune defences, the ones we acquire during our lifetime.
 The innate immune system is the body’s first line of defence and is quick to respond to threats.
 This innate immunity includes reactions like fever, swelling and secretions including sweat and mucus.

 The innate immune system also includes several immune cells (macrophages, neutrophils, NK cells).
 These cells are not specific to an individual pathogen.

 The adaptive immune system is slower to respond but is much more specific.
-This is because these cells can develop antibodies against the pathogens that have been encountered before, which allows them to be more efficient in the second or subsequent encounter.
+This is because these cells can develop antibodies against the pathogens that have been encountered before, which allow them to be more efficient in the second or subsequent encounter.

 What weakens your immune system